Kel-Tec CMR-30 Review

 - Ambidextrous safety.
 Several folks that shot in testing the CMR are southpaws and all found the thumb-operated lever convenient.

-- The magazine release, like most other things on this rifle, is ambi-friendly.
+- Ambi magazine release.
+Like most other things on this rifle, the mag release is ambi-friendly.
 Its location at the rear lower edge of the mag well takes a little getting used to however.

 - A textured pistol grip that compliments this gun’s pack-ability with its narrow, flat profile.
 The signature Kel-Tec texture makes keeping a solid grip and shoulder mount easy.

-- A very roomy trigger guard allows for safe operation even with gloved hands.
+- An oversize trigger guard allows for safe operation even with gloved hands.

 - Flip-up Magpul rear sight, with aperture that’s adjustable for windage.
 This (along with its mate up front) is a surprisingly high-end attachment.
 Regardless of the reason for putting better sights on the CMR-30 than on other Kel-Tec carbines they did right by the consumer with this choice.

-- To match the rear sight, the front is a flip-up, Magpul adjustable post.
+- Flip-up Magpul front post.
 This setup is great for keeping the gun compact as optics can clear the sights without being mounted extra-high.
 The sights can thus co-witness with many optic setups.

-- More Pictatinny rail than you’ll ever use runs the length of the stock, top and bottom.
+- More Pictatinny rail than you’ll ever use runs the length of the receiver, top and bottom.
 You can add more stuff than you probably need!

 - Ambidextrous bolt operation, with a charging handle big enough to grab onto and operate quickly to clear a malfunction while keeping the gun shouldered.
 It’s also there to simply lock the bolt back, though doing that without breaking the firing position would take more work than I’ve put into this gun so far.
 The lock-back lever isn’t ambi; it’s on the left side only.
 At first glance it appears the charging handles may reciprocate during firing, endangering fingers.
 They don’t—they’re only for manually pulling the bolt rearward.